CNuge/snp-placer/README.md

 # SNP genome placement
+## Currently under renovation - I'm adding in a bunch of tests and refactoring code so email me for a stable version!

 1. This program allows you to accurately place snps on a genome after you have conducted an alignment of short sequence reads against a genome.
 Assuming the position of the SNP on the short read